 Living according to the simple instructions that are given in God’s Word, given in broad generalities.
 It is not hard—do not steal, do not lie, do not commit adultery—those things provide a foundation.
 He says, “Love Me!
 I am your life.”
 Love your neighbor as yourself.
 There is nothing hard in understanding that.
 These are the things that make up that preparation.
 And, this is what God is looking for as to how well we are making use of living by His Word.

 Think back to Adam and Eve again.
-God said that in the day they ate thereof, they would surely die.
+So simple.
+God said that "in the day they ate thereof, they would surely die."
 That is the end of life.
 Why did they do what they did?
 They did not believe it.
-God’s Word promotes, gives, life.
-I am talking quality of life—not the length.
+God’s Word promotes—gives—life.
+I am talking quality of life, not the length.
 God by His power will give the length, but it is the Word that gives the quality.
 But, He will give His quality—yield His quality—only if it is believed and used.
 And, it will yield its fruit.
 What is going to be the greatest fruit of it?
 We will be prepared for whatever comes.
 Whatever way God wants to use us, we will be ready.
-And He will be very pleased to use us, because we are already living His Word; the witness that is made will be just what He wants, because He prepared us, and we cooperated in that preparation.
+And He will be very pleased to use us because we are already living His Word.
+The witness that is made will be just what He wants, because He prepared us and we cooperated in that preparation.

 With this sermon I want to establish that we are all thinking of the Big Goal.
 What is this goal as it is fixed in your mind?
 It is very important.
 You should be able to see how Genesis 1:26 at the beginning of the Book connects with Revelation 20 at the end of the Book.
 Man is given dominion, and then ultimately given dominion again, only of a much vaster scope.
 There is really no comparison between the two!
 But, if we are not faithful in taking care of what we are given dominion over now, then it is going to be very difficult for God to give us the vaster gift of dominion that He wants to give us in the future.

 So, given the illustrations that we have seen so far, do we not see a purposeful creation with mankind given dominion and told to prepare through dressing and keeping, through growing and overcoming, by using one’s gifts, and being faithful to the Word of God, for the purpose of a far expanded dominion in the Kingdom of God?
 Even as God the Father reigns, so will His sons in His dynasty that He is creating.
-But, there is much to be accomplished in getting prepared for that.
-II Peter 3:18 tells us to grow; Matthew 5:48 tells us to become perfect (which does not mean without flaws, but fit for use); I Peter 1:15 tells us to become holy because He is holy; Ephesians 4:11-13, 15 tells us to grow to the stature of the measure of the fullness of Christ.
+But there is much to be accomplished in getting prepared for that.
+II Peter 3:18 tells us to grow.
+Matthew 5:48 tells us to become perfect (which does not mean without flaws, but fit for use; there is a bit difference between the two).
+I Peter 1:15 tells us to become holy because He is holy.
+Ephesians 4:11-13, 15 tells us to grow to the stature of the measure of the fullness of Christ.

 Philippians 2:12 Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling;